gray rectangle with angle

 2. Inadequate levels of financial responsibility

-3. The use of unqualified drivers
+3. Using unqualified drivers

 4. Improper use and driving of motor vehicles